chriamue/hog-detector/pkg/README.md

 Histogram of Oriented Gradients and Object Detection

-This project contains an algorithm for object detection based on SVM on HOG descriptors.
+This project uses support vector machines (SVM) and histogram of oriented gradients (HOG) to detect objects in images.
+The SVM classifier is trained on HOG features extracted from training images to identify the objects in new images.
+The project is written in Rust and can be compiled to WebAssembly (WASM) for use in web applications.

 You can find a [demo here](https://chriamue.github.io/hog-detector)

-## how it works
+## How it works

 1. A training dataset with positive and negative samples is given.
 2. HOG descriptors of the samples are calculated.